HAN-Siyu/LncFinder/Data/Additional Models/README.md

 Additional models for other species are provided in this folder.

+One `*.RData` file may include following objects:

+`Internal.*` is the Frequency File of one species.
+`*.mod` is the SVM model trained with secondary structure-derived features.
+`*.mod.no_ss` is the SVM model trained without secondary structure-derived features.

 Usage: